-This policy applies to staff, educators, management, students and visitors of the Service.
+This policy applies to management, the approved provider, nominated supervisor, students, staff, families, visitors (including contractors) and children of the Service.

 IMPLEMENTATION

 Our Service promotes the need for a safe, healthy and inclusive workplace.
 Staff who are healthy provide the best possible education and care to children and are able to provide support to their colleagues.
 To enable compliance with Work Health and Safety legislation and our Code of Conduct Policy, all staff must take reasonable care for their own health and safety and others in the workplace.